 - Minimally Invasive Procedures and Injections

 You may decide to have non-surgical treatment known as epidural injections.
 These injections place a steroid or anesthetic medication at the site of the pain.
 The intent of the procedure is to reduce the pressure on the nerve by decreasing the inflammation.
 The research substantiates the fact that the patient can experience relief for weeks, even months.
 This gives the patient time to rectify the underlying cause.
 The experts at the Pain Treatment Clinic have received extensive training in this procedure and are board certified as well.

 Acupuncture, biofeedback strategies, and acupressure can be useful in some circumstances to help you manage the pain.
 Nutritional supplements may also help, as they boost your overall healthy state.

 If you are still experiencing pain after you have exhausted every other method, you may need to resort to surgery.
-This may be necessary if along with the pain you are experiencing numbness or a weak feeling in your legs.
-Most individuals are willing to try other methods first before resorting to surgery and all of its associated risks.
+This may also be necessary if you are experiencing numbness or a weak feeling in your legs, or having other neurologic symptoms.

 There are many choices in how to treat sciatic nerve pain.
-Once you discover the underlying cause, you can take control of relieving that pain.
-Many patients are able to make lifestyle changes that over time reduce the pain.
+Once you and your pain doctor discover the underlying cause, you can take control of relieving the pain.
+Many patients are able to make lifestyle changes that, over time, reduce the pain.
 Often, they seek out specific medical treatments to assist them with the changes.
-Prescription medications are effective but may cause some complications.
-Surgery is an option but comes with its own risks.
-An epidural injection treats the site of the pain biding time for the patient to work on the cause.
+Prescription medications and injections by your pain doctor may help improve your symptoms.
+An epidural injection treats the site of the pain, and allows you the pain relief needed to do physical therapy and exercise.

 Why live with pain?
 Seek out professional help first from back pain specialists and then make your decisions once you have all of the necessary information for your best treatment options.